African Black Soap Benefits, Uses, and How to Use

 How to Use African Black Soap (Face, Body, Scalp)

-Face (Diluted Method Recommended)
+Face (Diluted Method)

-1. Wet your hands with warm water
+1. Wet hands

-3. Cleanse your face with the lather for 10-20 seconds maximum
+3. Cleanse face for 10–20 seconds

-4. Rinse thoroughly with lukewarm water
+4. Rinse with lukewarm water

-5. Follow immediately with a hydrating toner and moisturizer
+5. Follow with toner and moisturizer

 Body Use